 Further, there have been no breaches in the financial covenants of any interest-bearing loans and borrowing in the current period.

-There were no changes in the objectives, policies or processes for managing capital during the year ended 31 March 2020 and 31 March 2019.
+There were no changes in the objectives, policies or processes for managing capital during the year ended 31 March 2021 and 31 March 2020.

-- 41. In accordance with the Ind AS-36 on Impairment of Assets, the Company has assessed as on the balance sheet date, whether there are any indications with regard to the impairment of any of the assets.
-Based on such assessment, it has been ascertained that no potential loss is present and therefore, formal estimate of recoverable amount has not been made.
+- 41. In accordance with the Ind AS-36 on Impairment of Assets, the Group has assessed as on the Balance sheet date, whether there are any indications with regard to the impairment of any of the assets.
+Based on such assessment it has been ascertained that no potential loss is present and therefore, formal estimate of recoverable amount has not been made.
 Accordingly no impairment loss has been provided in the books of account. - 42.
-The Company owes dues of Rs Nil (Previous Year Rs.
-Nil) towards Micro and Small Enterprises, which are outstanding for more than 45 days as at 31st March, 2020.
+The Group owes dues of Rs Nil (previous year Rs.
+Nil) towards Micro and Small Enterprises, which are outstanding for more than 45 days as at 31st March, 2021.
 This information as required to be disclosed under the Micro, Small and Medium Enterprises Development Act, 2006 has been determined to the extent such parties have been identified on the basis of information available with the company. - 43.
-There are no material events after the reporting period having significant impact on financial statement. - 44.
-Previous Year figures have been regrouped/reclassified wherever considered necessary. - 45.
-The Consolidated Financial Statement has been approved by the Board of Directors as on 31st July, 2020
+There are no material events after reporting period having significant impact on financial statements. - 44.
+Previous Year figures have been regrouped/ reclassified wherever considered necessary. - 45.
+The Consolidated Financial Statement has been approved by the Board of Directors as on 30th June, 2021.